 Checklists for alternate construction.
 If the serial number (see the data plate or the chassis front cross member) has the letters "AC" before or after it, then the Alternate Construction on-site check list supplied with the home must be completed and returned to the home manufacturer in a timely manner.
-If the AC checklist relates to the roof, then failure to do so may require future disassembly of the roof and further inspections.
+If the AC checklist relates to the roof, portion of the roof to the vertical king posts.